BATT: Backdoor Attack with Transformation-based Triggers: Introduction

-Currently, most of the existing backdoor attacks are static \cite{gu2019badnets,li2022untargeted,zhang2022poison}, where adversaries adopted the same trigger patterns in the inference process as those used in the training process.
+Currently, most of the existing backdoor attacks are static \cite{gu2019badnets,nguyen2021wanet,li2022untargeted}, where adversaries adopted the same trigger patterns in the inference process as those used in the training process.
 Recent research \cite{li2021backdoor} demonstrated that these attacks are vulnerable to spatial transformations (\eg, flipping and shrinking) that can change the location or the appearance of trigger patterns in the poisoned images.
-Accordingly, existing attacks have minor effects in the physical world, where the trigger contained in the digitized test samples may be different from that of the one used for training.
+Accordingly, existing attacks have minor effects in the physical world.
 The difference is mostly caused by the change in distance and angle between the camera and the target object, which is similar to introducing spatial transformations.
-In this paper, we explore these findings from another side: \emph{Can we use the transformations as triggers to design more effective and stealthy attacks?}
+In this paper, we explore these findings from another side: